Do you want to know how to save $1000 a month?

 Monthly savings: $200

-With some of the money we’ve been saving and with the extra cash flow from our recent mortgage refinance, I’ve been able to pay off 6 different credit card balances.
+With some of the money we’ve been saving and with the extra cash flow from our recent mortgage refinance (see below), I’ve been able to pay off 6 different credit card balances.

-These cards’ minimum payments totaled $200 every month, but now that they’re at a zero balance, I can put that money toward other things (like the high-balance card I’m currently chipping away at).
+These cards’ minimum payments totaled $200 every month, but now they’re at a zero balance.
+This means I can put that money toward other things (like the high-balance card I’m currently chipping away at).

 If you have some credit card bills that you can pay off easily, do it.